KTD FEATURED SPEAKERS

 -

-1963 No political speaker – Navy’s Blue Angels Jet Team performed, dignitaries from Armour and Co. were special guests
+1963 No Speaker – Navy’s Blue Angels Jet Team performed, dignitaries from Armour and Co. were special guests

 -